Shahanshahsidd208/KSP-Profile-Analysis-dashboard/README.md

 #### 4. Performance of Each Unit:
 - Analyze the performance of each unit in all sections of crime.
-- Conduct team performance analysis.
+- Conduct team performance analysis from same unit.
 - Schedule teams for crimes relevant to their expertise.